MeesterMarcus/lorenzana-designs-website/_posts/2021-03-09-why-responsive-web-design-is-important.md

 * The layout of rows and columns is responsive and wraps when necessary.
 For example, a row with six columns on desktop is scaled to two columns and multiple rows on mobile.
 * Form input elements are adjusted accordingly and presented nicely on mobile devices.
 * Website scrolls via touch smoothly without hiccups or getting "stuck".

+I hope this article helped explain the importance of responsive design and how it can affect your business!
+If you are curious about any other of our topics, please visit our [blog](lorenzanadesigns/blog/).